Prepayments: Definition, Accounting Treatment, and Multiple Examples

 Aspect Prepaid Expenses Unearned Revenue

-Definition Payments made in advance for future expenses.
-Payments received in advance for future services.
+Definition Payments made in advance for future goods or services.
+Payments received in advance for goods or services yet to be delivered.

-Accounting Treatment Initially recorded as an asset, then expensed over time.
+Accounting Treatment Initially recorded as an asset, then expensed gradually.
 Initially recorded as a liability, then recognized as revenue over time.

 5. Importance of Prepayments in Accounting